-One of the primary reasons cash inflows and outflows are observed is to compare the cash from operations to net income to gauge how well a company is running its operations.
-The cash flow statement better reflects the amount the company receives from its profits.
-This is because the income statement is prepared under the accrual basis of accounting, where it matches revenues and expenses, even though revenues may actually not have been collected and expenses may not have been paid.
+One of the primary reasons cash inflows and outflows are observed is to compare the cash from operations to net income.
+This comparison helps company management, analysts, and investors to gauge how well a company is running its operations.
+The cash flow statement reflects the actual amount of money the company receives from its operations.

-The cash flow statement is commonly presented using the indirect method.
-It starts with net income or loss, followed by addition to or subtractions from that amount to adjust a net income to a cash basis.
-What is added or subtracted are changes in the account balances of items found in current assets and current liabilities, as well as non-cash accounts.
+The cash flow statement begins with Cash Flow from Operating Activities.
+It starts with net income or loss, followed by additions to or subtractions from that amount to adjust the net income to a total cash flow figure.
+What is added or subtracted are changes in the account balances of items found in current assets and current liabilities on the balance sheet, as well as non-cash accounts (e.g., stock-based compensation).
 We then arrive at the cash version of a company’s net income.

 This amount is the bottom line of an income statement.
 Net income or earnings shows the profitability of a company over a period of time.
-It is calculated by taking the revenues and subtracting from it COGS and total expenses, which includes SG&A, Depreciation and Amortization, interest, etc.
+It is calculated by taking total revenues and subtracting from them the COGS and total expenses, which includes SG&A, Depreciation and Amortization, interest, etc.

 Plus: Depreciation and Amortization (D&A)

 The value of various assets declines over time when used in a business.
 As a result, D&A are expenses that allocate the cost of an asset over its useful life.
 Depreciation involves tangible assets such as buildings, machinery, and equipment, whereas amortization involves intangible assets such as patents, copyrights, goodwill, and software.
 D&A reduces net income in the income statement.
-However, we add this back in the cash flow statement to adjust net income, because these are non-cash expenses.
-In other words, no cash was involved.
+However, we add this back into the cash flow statement to adjust net income because these are non-cash expenses.
+In other words, no cash transactions are involved.

 Less: Changes in working capital